 and a fiction editor.

 My mom gave me a passion for reading and my dad gave me his critical eye; it’s these two gifts that eventually led me to pursue copyediting.
 I’ve absorbed so much professionally edited prose that I instinctively know what sounds right—and when something isn’t working, I can see how to fix it while retaining a writer’s distinctive voice.

 Natural gifts are a great start, but they’re no substitute for proper training, so I earned a Certificate in Copyediting from the University of California, San Diego.
 Soon after, a friend asked me to beta read his YA fantasy novel on Google Docs.
 Unaware that he could see my suggestions in real time, I began to play around with my non-fiction sentence-level editing skills—smoothing out the writing and giving it a professional polish—when a message popped up asking me to please continue what I was doing since it was exactly what the book needed.
 I did continue.
 And it felt so right, I decided to specialize in editing fiction.

-As a trained copyeditor, I pay close attention to writing mechanics and consistency of style.
+As a trained copyeditor, I pay close attention to writing mechanics, consistency of style, and logical flow.
 But because of my artistic sensibility and my study of poetry writing, I also pay attention to the sound of words and the rhythm of phrases—and am able to compress ideas into fewer, more powerful, words.